AniruddhMukherjee/Linde_Project/README.md

 ## Context

-This project was developed as part of a **5-month internship at Linde Engineering** (Dec 2024 – Apr 2025), one of the world's largest industrial gas and engineering companies.
-The system was built to handle real enterprise data workflows and deployed for internal use.
+Built during a **5-month internship at Linde Engineering** (Dec 2024 – Apr 2025), one of the world's largest industrial gas and engineering companies.
+The system was developed to handle real enterprise document workflows and deployed for internal use across engineering teams.

 ---